© Rachel Hirsch 2009

 Richard Mills conducts all the major orchestras in Australia and regularly performs in major Australian Festivals.
 He made his debut as an opera conductor at Opera Queensland with The Magic Flute.
 Now, through his work with West Australian Opera and Victorian Opera, he has a large repertoire of standard works, as well as a reputation for conducting contemporary opera and his own compositions.
 He is one of the few Australian composers who have been commissioned to write operas for main stage performances in Australia, and whose works have been performed in a number of seasons.
 Victorian State Opera commissioned Richard to write an opera of Ray Lawler’s Summer of the Seventeenth Doll, which premiered in Melbourne in 1996, and received Sydney performances in the Opera Australia season in 1999.
 Batavia was commissioned by Opera Australia and premiered at the Melbourne Festival in 2001 to great critical acclaim, consequently receiving a number of Green Room and Helpmann Awards including Best Opera and Best New Australian Work.
 In 2004, he conducted a revival of Batavia in Perth, when it was presented as a joint production between the Perth International Arts Festival, Opera Australia and West Australian Opera.
 It was mounted again in the Opera Australia Sydney winter season in 2006.
 Richard’s third opera, The Love of the Nightingale, premiered at the 2007 UWA Perth International Arts Festival conducted by Richard with further performances in Melbourne for Victorian Opera and Brisbane for Opera Queensland that year.
-This opera received several nominations for 2007 Helpmann Awards including Best New Australian Work, Best Opera and Best Music Direction and received four Awards including that of Best Music Direction for Richard, and was presented by Opera Australia in Sydney in 2011.
+This opera, most recently presented by Opera Australia in Sydney in 2011, received several nominations for 2007 Helpmann Awards including Best New Australian Work, Best Opera and Best Music Direction and received four Awards including that of Best Music Direction for Richard.